Auto industry already feeling the pinch from Canadian bridge blockade

 Automakers already are struggling to supply dealers with enough vehicles to keep pace with surging consumer demand.
 The bridge protest only complicates those efforts.
 On Wednesday, the Canadian Vehicle Manufacturers’ Association, which represents major producers including the local arms of Ford, GM and Stellantis, urged an end to the blockades by truckers and their supporters.

-During the pandemic, the auto industry has endured a roller coaster of plant closures, the worst sales slump since the 2008 financial crisis, an unanticipated recovery, and surprising shortfalls of computer chips needed in modern vehicles.
+During the pandemic, the auto industry has endured a roller coaster of plant closures, the worst sales slump since the 2008 financial crisis, an unanticipated recovery and surprising shortfalls of computer chips needed in modern vehicles.

 Martinrea has struggled more than most.
 The company’s share price is down almost 31 percent over the past year, nearly three times the decline in a Standard & Poor’s auto industry index.